ahmedkotb/dubstepn/README.md

 An open source blog and blogging system built on the [Ruby on Rails](http://rubyonrails.org/) web framework.
 This software powers my personal blog, [stephanboyer.com](http://www.stephanboyer.com/).

+You are welcome to use this software for your own purposes subject to the MIT license, reproduced at the end of this document.
+If your blog is powered by this system, I recommend you change the visual styles to distinguish your blog from mine.

 Installation follows the typical procedure for a Ruby on Rails application.

-You are welcome to use this software for your own purposes subject to the MIT license, reproduced below.
-If your blog is powered by this system, I recommend you change the visual styles to distinguish your blog from mine.
+You will want to adjust `config/routes.rb` to suite your purposes.

 Copyright (C) 2013 Stephan Boyer